HistoryThis section has been translated automatically.

 Unknown.
-It's a hyperproliferative keratinization disorder with increased turnover rates.
-Mostly sporadically occurring.
-Type 5 (hereditary, atypical juvenile form) is inherited autosomal dominant.
-This form is probably caused by a gain-of-function mutation on CARD14 (Lwin et al 2018)
+It is a hyperproliferative keratinization disorder with increased turnover rates.
+Mostly sporadic in occurrence.
+Type 5 (hereditary atypical juvenile form) is inherited in an autosomal dominant manner.
+This form is associated with a gain-of-function mutation in the CARD14 gene(Lewin et al 2018).

-Furthermore, a lack of retinol-binding protein and disturbances in vitamin A metabolism have been described.
+Furthermore, a deficiency of retinol-binding protein and disturbances in vitamin A metabolism have been described.

 ManifestationThis section has been translated automatically.

 Type 1-3: Mainly localized on fingers and backs of hands as well as on the extensor sides of extremities (e.g. backs of upper arms, extensor sides of fingers), on the capillitium, on the face (especially eyebrows, nasolabial folds), more rarely also on the trunk.
 Localization on the flexor (axillary) side is also detectable.

 Type 4: V.a. localized on knees and elbows.

 Type 5: Localized mainly on the hands and feet.

 Clinical featuresThis section has been translated automatically.